 The second tranche will help focus on the transformation of Ukrposhta's logistical model to improve operating efficiency and quality of service in its delivery business.

-Primary Quality - Integrated: The project will expand access to infrastructure services across regions via: i) opening of three modern automated sorting hubs in regional centres; and ii) acquisition of new postal vans for Mobile Post Offices to upgrade the Ukrposhta's service model in rural areas across the country.
+Primary Quality - Integrated: The project will expand access to infrastructure services across regions via: i) opening of modern automated sorting hubs in regional centres; and ii) acquisition of new postal vans for Mobile Post Offices to upgrade the Ukrposhta's service model in rural areas across the country.

 Secondary Quality - Well-Governed: The project builds on the Bank's ongoing work on supporting corporate governance and anti-corruption reforms at Ukrposhta.
 It will include a monitoring and implementation support TC for the Corporate Governance Action Plan (CGAP) and implementation support TC for the Anti-Corruption Program (ACP) of Ukrposhta.